wp-plugins/breezing-forms/readme.txt

 [Ask more questions in our forums](http://crosstec.de/en/forums/index.html "BreezingForms Forums")

 == Changelog ==

+= 1.0.2 =
+* Fixed all references from plugins/breezingforms to plugins/breezing-forms.
+Sorry for that.

 = 1.0.1 =
 * Fixed a critical bug that caused BF not to run on windows servers
 * Fixed CSS in tables according to new wp version 4.4.2